cchitsiang/awesome-stars/topics.md

 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.
 - [Marker-Inc-Korea/AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG) - AutoRAG: An Open-Source Framework for Retrieval-Augmented Generation (RAG) Evaluation & Optimization with AutoML-Style Automation
-- [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework with built-in LLM Observability
+- [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework
 - [HKUDS/LightRAG](https://github.com/HKUDS/LightRAG) - [EMNLP2025] "LightRAG: Simple and Fast Retrieval-Augmented Generation"
-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM, Perplexity, and Glean.
-Connects to search engines, Slack, Linear, Jira, ClickUp, Notion, YouTube, GitHub, Discord, and more.
-Join our Discord: https://discord.g
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
+OSS alternative to NotebookLM, Perplexity, and Glean.
+Join our Discord: https://discord.gg/ejRNvft
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Open-source platform to build and deploy AI agent workflows.
 - [refly-ai/refly](https://github.com/refly-ai/refly) - Vibe Workflow Platform for Non-technical Creators.
 - [bragai/bRAG-langchain](https://github.com/bragai/bRAG-langchain) - Everything you need to know to build your own RAG application